HAMS-GPS Quantitative Risk Assessment Software

 Accidental release of hazardous chemicals

-1. Plume, Puff, Spill Dispersions based on Gaussian dispersion calculations and modeling, with tabular and graphic display with 6-User defined Isopleths in XY-Slice at Y-Cross wind distance.
+1. Plume, Puff, Spill Dispersions with PROBITs based on Gaussian dispersion calculations and modeling, with tabular and graphic display with 6-User defined Isopleths in XY-Slice at Y-Cross wind distance.
 Full 3-D “CAT-Scan” output possible with dispersion “Cake slicing in XY (Isopleth) Graphs.
 Graphics are in colour.
 It is a complete CAT-Scan with Probits (PROBIT short for Probability Unit, is the percent Fatality and Injury due to exposure to any hazardous agent.).
 This Advanced Dispersion provides for Mass and volumes of various concentration zones and concentration zone shells of Plumes, Puffs and Spill pool evaporation dispersions.

 2. Free spread Pool fire, Dyke Pool fire, Tank fire, jet fire, fireball, flash fire, with PROBITs.
 Graphics are in colour

-4. FAR, FN-Curve, ISO-Risk, Individual Risk computations,Risk levels from 10-2 to 10-10
+4. ALARP, FAR, FN-Curve, ISO-Risk levels from 10-2 to 10-10, Individual Risk computations.

-Help on how to do BLEVE simulations
+elp on how to do BLEVE simulations

 BLEVE (Boiling Liquid Expanding Vapour Explosion) scenarios